 - passing required program examinations; and

-- Other discipline-specific or departmental academic requirements specified in the departmental/program handbook for graduate students.
+- Other discipline-specific or departmental academic requirements specified in the departmental/program handbook

-Students who fail to maintain Good Academic Standing or to meet the Conditional Admission Standards will be automatically placed on academic probation by the Graduate College at the end of each regular academic term for any of the following reasons:
+Students will be automatically placed on academic probation by the Graduate College or the academic unit at the end of each regular academic term for any of the following reasons:

-- failure to meet the Conditional Admission Standards
+- failure to meet any conditional admission standards***

-Academic units may also recommend academic probation for failure to meet academic requirements, including Academic Progress, by notifying the student in writing with a copy to the Graduate College of specific failures leading to the recommendation of probation.
+**Academic units placing students on academic probation for failure to meet discipline-specific or departmental academic requirements must notify the student in writing, with a copy to the Graduate College, of specific failures leading to the recommendation of probation.

-A student who is on academic probation is required to meet and/or confer with their advisor, or other appropriate academic personnel, to discuss steps necessary to remediate problems that led to probation and to devise a written action plan must then be developed, and the academic unit will have the final responsibility and authority to specify the terms of the plan.
+A student on academic probation is required to meet and/or confer with their advisor, or other appropriate academic personnel, to discuss steps necessary to remediate problems which led to probation.
+A written action plan must then be developed, and the academic unit will have the final responsibility and authority to specify the terms of the plan.
 This plan will then be submitted to the department chair/director and the Graduate College for approval and to release any applicable academic holds on the student’s account.

 If a student has not met the terms of the approved action plan or fails a second time to maintain any of the academic requirements for continuation in a graduate program as outlined in this policy, one or both of the following actions will be taken: